Noncommutative Laplacian and numerical approximation of Laplace-Beltrami spectrum of compact Riemann surfaces: Matrix regularization of the Laplace-Beltrami operator

 Then applying the quantization map $T_N$ to Equation \eqref{lap2} and using conditions \eqref{ax1}-\eqref{ax3}, we deduce that

-Finally, using Lemma \ref{leminv} and Proposition \ref{propmetric}, we get the desired result. \end{proof} \begin{mdef}[Noncommutative Laplacian] Consider $(\mathrm{\Sigma},\omega)$ a compact surface embedded in $\mathbb{R}^3$ with an $S^1$-axial symmetry.
+Finally, using Lemma \ref{leminv} and Proposition \ref{propmetric}, we get the desired result. \end{proof} \begin{mdef}[Noncommutative Laplacian] Consider $(\mathrm{\Sigma},\omega)$ a compact toric surface embedded in $\mathbb{R}^3$ equipped with the induced metric tensor $g$.
 Let $(x_1,x_2,x_3)$ the local coordinate embedding system.
 Let $T_N$ be the quantization map \eqref{quantmap} on $(\mathrm{\Sigma},\omega)$.
 The \textit{noncommutative Laplace operator} on $\mathrm{\Sigma}$ is the operator